kokkonisd/macgrind/README.md

 ![Stable version](https://img.shields.io/pypi/v/macgrind?label=stable%20version)
 ![Latest version](https://img.shields.io/github/v/tag/kokkonisd/macgrind?color=yellow&label=latest%20version)

-Containerized Valgrind on OSX for C and C++ projects.
+Containerized Valgrind on macOS for C and C++ projects.

 ## why

-As of the time of writing this, [Valgrind](https://www.valgrind.org/) is not natively supported on OSX.
+As of the time of writing this, [Valgrind](https://www.valgrind.org/) is not natively supported on several recent versions of macOS.
 This tool allows you to run it in a [Docker](https://www.docker.com/) container without any code changes or extra garbage.

 ## how to install